-Under Solvency II, future premiums are included in the calculation of the technical provisions if these are considered to be part of an existing liability; i.e. that the insurance company is exposed to the risk associated with their future premiums.
+Under Solvency II, future premiums are included in the calculation of the technical provisions if these are part of an existing liability, i.e. that the insurance company is exposed to the risk associated with their future premiums.
 In cases where premiums are within the contract boundary, premium developments are modelled based on historical premium payment patterns.